chainer/chainer/docs/source/upgrade.rst

 ===========================

 This document provides detailed information of differences between Chainer v1 and v2.
-You will know by reading it which part of your codes is required (or recommended) to be fixed when you upgrade Chainer from v1 to v2.
+You will know by reading it which part of your code is required (or recommended) to be fixed when you upgrade Chainer from v1 to v2.

 .. contents::
    :local: